-Carotone Black Spot Corrector (B.S.C) is one of the most popular skincare products in the Nigerian market today, used by thousands of women and men for different skin-enhancing purposes.
-While some people use this Carotone cream to clear black spots on the face, others use it for skin lightening (bleaching), while some others use it for fading of acne scars, discoloration and getting rid of pimples.
+Carotone Black Spot Corrector (BSC) is one of the most popular skincare products, used by thousands of women and men for different skin-enhancing purposes.
+While some people use this Carotone cream to clear black spots on the face, others use it for skin lightening (bleaching), while some others use it to fade acne scars, tackle skin discoloration and get rid of pimples.

-Simply put, you cannot afford to jeopardise your future looks merely because you want a quick fix for your skin, without asking hard questions about safety and side effects.
-In this no-nonsense review of Carotone Black Spot Corrector, we take a closer look at the cream – to uncover its composition, formulation, mechanism of action and implications of its prolonged use for the health and future of your precious skin.
+Simply put, you cannot afford to jeopardize your future looks merely because you want a quick fix for your skin today, without asking hard questions about safety and side effects.
+In this no-nonsense review of Carotone Black Spot Corrector cream, we take a closer look at the BSC lotion – to uncover its composition, formulation, mechanism of action, side effects and implications of its prolonged use for the health and future of your precious skin.

-Carotone Black Spot Corrector Cream Ingredients and Composition
+Carotone Black Spot Corrector (BSC) Ingredients and Composition

 First, before we look at the ingredients, it is important to point out that the information about the manufacturer of Carotone Black Spot Corrector (and other Carotone/ Caro White products) is sketchy or even non-existent.
 We have tried hard to find out the company behind this product, but no information about them is available online – no address, no contact phone number, no email, no website!